itscodenation/curriculum-15-16/unitsYear2/1-JShunt/README.md

 ##Instructions
 You may complete the clues in the [Clues Worksheet](clues/README.md) in any order you would like but recognize that some clues build on a previous clue.

 Clues can be completed in either jsBin or Cloud9.
-Clues must then be saved to your GitHub.
-A clue can only be graded if is is in your GitHub account.
+Clues completed in JS Bin must then be saved to your GitHub as a gist.

+To upload a JS Bin file to you GitHub follow these directions:
+`file > export as gist > open in new tab > fork`

 ##Vocabulary
 * String